Due before the start of lecture on October 15, 2024. See below for a summary of the policies regarding late submissions.

 one-byte characters – including any digit

-characters that are part of a CHAR
+characters that are part of a CHAR or VARCHAR.

 Put your final answer in the box labeled length in bytes, and show your work in the box below the answer.